Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 1. The OWL Cine Cam Capture
-1. Open your Unreal Engine Project and, in the ‘Place Actors/ Modes’ window, search for `OWLCine Cam Capture`
+1. Open your Unreal Engine Project and, in the `Place Actors/ Modes` window, search for `OWLCine Cam Capture`
 2. Select this item and drop it into your Unreal viewport.
-3. Repeat this for the ‘OWL Spout Sender Manager
+3. Repeat this for the `OWL Spout Sender Manager

 ### Cinecam Render Target

 1. You need to assign a Render Target to your Cinecam.
-You can do this by selecting it in the ‘World Outliner’ list and then in the ‘Details’ panel clicking the drop-down next to ‘Texture Target’ and selecting ‘Create New Asset’ -> ‘Render Target’.
+You can do this by selecting it in the `World Outliner` list and then in the `Details` panel clicking the drop-down next to `Texture Target` and selecting `Create New Asset` -> `Render Target`.